MikeMitterer/Nasdaq100/README.md

 Nasdaq100
 =========
-This App shows you the top Nasdaq100 companies with their logo's.
-If you select one of these companies it shows you it's Wikipedia entry.
-Another option is to display a chart image of the last 3 month.
+This app displays the top Nasdaq100 companies with their accompanying logo's.
+Users can simply select one of these companies to be redirected to the organization’s Wikipedia entry.
+Additionaly they can opt to view the company’s chart over the last 3 months

 ![Screenshot](https://github.com/MikeMitterer/Nasdaq100/raw/master/doc/screenshots/images/screenshots-collage.png)

 Intention / OpenSource
 ======================
-On reason to OpenSource this App was to show a real live Application with Fragments, ActionBarSherlock, Roboguice, targeting different Android versions, different devices (N1, Tablet aso.) and AdMob in one place.
+One reason to OpenSource this app was to demonstrate a real live application with Fragments, ActionBarSherlock and Roboguice, that targets different versions of Android, different devices (N1, Tablet aso.) and AdMob, all in one place.
-It's also a tribute to all the OpenSource stuff I use.
+The application was also developed as a tribute to all the OpenSource material that I have benefited from in the past.

 Development / Settings
 ============
 It should be easy to setup for you.
-The only tricky part is to add ActionBarSherlock.
+The only tricky part is adding the ActionBarSherlock part.
-Under [doc/dependency/][13] I have added the ActionBarSherlock version I use.
+Under [doc/dependency/][13] I have added a link to the version of ActionBarSherlock that I use.
-These screenshots should help to setup the project for you:
+The screenshots below should guide you through the rest of the setup process:

 In Eclipse:<br>
 ![In Eclipse](https://github.com/MikeMitterer/Nasdaq100/raw/master/doc/screenshots/images/eclipse.png)